-Look no further for the best blackberry muffin recipe.
-These quick and easy gluten-free and dairy-free muffins are tender and fluffy with juicy blackberries and a crunchy cinnamon sugar topping.
+Look no further for the best gluten-free blackberry muffin recipe.
+My quick and easy gluten-free and dairy-free muffins are tender and fluffy with juicy blackberries and a crunchy cinnamon sugar topping.

-When making gluten-free muffin recipes, I’ve found a few essential tricks make them so light, fluffy, and tender, even the toughest critics will not suspect they are GF!
+I have loads of homemade gluten-free muffin recipes, but this is the one I turn to the most.
+It uses my essential tricks make them so light, fluffy, and tender, even the toughest critics will not suspect they are GF!

 Adding oats to the muffin batter helps absorb moisture, which is essential with gluten-free baking recipes.
 Gluten-free flours have a tougher time incorporating liquids into the starches, which is why baked goods can become dense and gummy.

-Adding gluten-free oatmeal not only improves the texture but gives a hint of nutty, healthy, wholesome flavor, just like in oat flour muffins.
+Adding gluten-free oatmeal not only improves the texture but gives a hint of nutty, wholesome flavor, just like in my 5-minute blender oat flour muffins.
 As they bake, the oatmeal softens so it is undetectable once you dive in.

-Just like these gluten-free strawberry muffins, I find letting the batter rest for 10-15 minutes before baking also improves the crumb.
+If you’ve struggled with muffins baking up tall and fluffy, let’s borrow a trick from old fashioned gluten-free morning glory muffins.
+Let the batter rest for 10-15 minutes before baking to improve the crumb.
 This gives time for the gluten-free starches to hydrate and relax, eliminating any dry or gritty texture.

 - Gluten-free all purpose flour – The most essential criteria for achieving the best blackberry muffins starts with a quality flour.
-I’ve found Cup4Cup gluten-free flour to be superior, but for an alternative gluten-free flour blend see my gluten-free flour resource.
+I’ve found Cup4Cup gluten-free flour to be superior, but readers have used other brands with success as well.

 - Quick-cooking oats – Ideally use gluten-free quick-cooking oatmeal because the smaller flecks binds the muffin batter.
 If you only have old-fashioned oats on hand, pulse them briefly in the food processor first before combining with the other ingredients.